aspose-barcode/Aspose.BarCode-Documentation/barcode-cards/qr-code-family/micro-qr-code-card/_index.md

 {{% alert color="primary" %}}[Read](https://products.aspose.app/barcode/recognize/qr) and [Generate](https://products.aspose.app/barcode/generate/qr) QR Codes online.
 You can test the quality of ***Aspose.BarCode*** functionality and view the results online.{{% /alert %}}

 ## **Overview**
-Micro QR (Quick Response) code is a variant of QR Code that has been introduced to save printing space by further reducing the size of QR Code labels.
+Micro QR (Quick Response) code is a variant of [QR Code](/barcode/info-cards/qr-code) that has been introduced to save printing space by further reducing the size of QR Code labels.

 <p align="center"><img src="microqrcodesample.png"></p>

-{{% alert color="primary" %}}You can find the detailed description of classes and properties that are used in ***Aspose.BarCode for .NET*** for Micro QR Code generation and recognition:
+{{% alert color="primary" %}}You can find the detailed description of classes and properties that are used in ***Aspose.BarCode*** for Micro QR Code generation and recognition:
 - [**QR Code in Aspose.BarCode for .NET**](/barcode/net/qr-and-micro-qr-barcode/)

 {{% /alert %}}

+## **Usage Scenarios**
+Micro QR Codes are intended for use in cases when 35 digits would be sufficient to encode the input message and there is a strong need to reduce space occupied by QR Code labels.
+One of the applications is to mark printed circuit boards and various electrical components.

-## **Features**
+## **Characteristics**
 ### **Encoding Character Set**
 Micro QR Code allows encoding the same data types as [QR Codes](/barcode/info-cards/qr-code/): numeric and alphabetic characters, Unicode symbols, Kanji, and special characters.
 Micro QR Code supports the following standard encoding modes: